algorithmica-org/algorithmica/content/hpc/cpu/simd/_index.md

 ---
-title: Data Parallelism
+title: SIMD Parallelism
 menuTitle: SIMD
-weight: 2
+weight: 4
 ---

 Consider the following program, in which we calculate the sum of an integer array: